lapy.TriaMesh

 get_tria_idxbool, default=False

-If True, also return array of triangle indices for each path segment.
+If True, also return triangle indices for each path segment.

 get_edgesbool, default=False

-If True, also return arrays of vertex indices (i,j) and relative positions for each 3D point along the intersecting edge.
+If True, also return mesh vertex indices and barycentric positions for each point on the path.

 n_pointsint or None, default=None

-If specified, resample level set into n equidistant points.
+If given, resample the path to this many equidistant points.
 Cannot be combined with get_tria_idx=True or get_edges=True.

 Returns: